CihangPeng/ROVI/README.md

 ## Acknowledgments

-We thank the authors and contributors of InternVL-1.5, LLaMA-3, Qwen2-VL, Grounding-DINO, YOLO-World, OWLv2, and OV-DINO for their outstanding work and contributions to the open-source community, which made this dataset possible.
+We thank the LAION-5B and COYO-700M programs for providing the foundational image datasets, and the authors and contributors of InternVL-1.5, LLaMA-3, Qwen2-VL, Grounding-DINO, YOLO-World, OWLv2, and OV-DINO for their outstanding work and contributions to the open-source community, which made this dataset possible.

 ## Contact